Next grant deadline is March 31st, 2020

 * expected results

-2. Specific amount requested ($5,000 maximum request) from RSC and the specific intended use of funds.
+2. Specific amount requested ($5,000 maximum request) from RSCA and the specific intended use of funds.

 3. Information on recent grants received by the organization, pending proposals for other funds, and plans for additional funding for this project or program.